rnlee0054/163.1Website/index.md

 _.exe -gamma gamma_

 Performs gamma correction on the image.
+Gamma correction is used to account for differences in device displays and human perception of brightness.
 Each pixel's color is changed using the formula C_new = C_old^(1/gamma), where C_old is a value [0,1] and gamma is (0,infinity). gamma of 1 yields the original image.
 Values lower than 1 darken the image.
 Values greater than 1 brighten it.

 0.5 | 0.8 | 1.0 (original) | 1.5 | 2.0
 --- | --- | --- | --- | ---